BlutzerZ/simple-drone-simulation/README.md

 # simple-drone-simulation

-a simple drone simulation with threading
+- a simple drone simulation with threading
+- simple (x.y) to simulate coordinate of drone